JoergFiedler/yadt-hubot-script/README.md

 # Hubot: yadt-hubot-script
 [![Build Status](https://travis-ci.org/JoergFiedler/yadt-hubot-script.png?branch=master)](https://travis-ci.org/JoergFiedler/yadt-hubot-script)

-A hubot script that does the things
+Subscribes itself one or more topics provided by a [YaDT](http://www.yadt-project.org/) broadcaster and publishes those notifications.
+So far only `cmd` notification are supported.

-See [`src/yadt-hubot.coffee`](src/yadt-hubot.coffee) for full documentation.
+See [`src/yadt-hubot-script.coffee`](src/yadt-hubot-script.coffee) for further documentation.

 ## Installation